alpaka-group/alpaka/docs/source/basic/library.rst

 The ``alpaka::mem_fence`` function can be used inside an alpaka kernel to issue a memory fence instruction.
 This guarantees the following **for the local thread**  and regardless of global or shared memory:

-  * All loads that occur before the fence will happen before all loads occuring after the fence, i.e. no *LoadLoad* reordering.
+  * All loads that occur before the fence will happen before all loads occurring after the fence, i.e. no *LoadLoad* reordering.
-  * All stores that occur before the fence will happen before all stores occuring after the fence, i.e. no *StoreStore* reordering.
+  * All stores that occur before the fence will happen before all stores occurring after the fence, i.e. no *StoreStore* reordering.
   * The order of stores will be visible to other threads inside the scope (but not necessarily their results).